Rakeem Cato: Professional career

+Pre-draft

 A February 2015 draft ranking by Mel Kiper, Jr. rated him as the eighth best quarterback in the 2015 NFL draft.
 NFLDraftScout.com rated him the 30th best quarterback in the draft.
 Some thought that Cato's size would hurt his draft chances.

 Despite an impressive college career, Cato went undrafted during the 2015 draft.
 On May 7, Cato was invited to a camp tryout with the Cleveland Browns of the NFL but was not signed.

 Montreal Alouettes

 On May 16, 2015, Cato signed a two-year deal with the CFL's Montreal Alouettes.
 He started his first game for the Alouettes on July 3 against the Calgary Stampeders after Jonathan Crompton and Dan LeFevour sustained injuries in Week 1 against the Ottawa Redblacks.
 He threw a touchdown pass on his first drive as an Alouette.
 In the first half, Cato went 12–15 for 146 yards and 2 touchdowns.
 He continued in the second half with another touchdown scoring opening drive.
 Cato finished the game 20–25, 241 yards and 3 touchdowns for his first CFL win.
 For his efforts, Cato was named player of the game, with TSN analyst and Canadian Football Hall of Fame quarterback Matt Dunigan characterizing his performance as "phenomenal."
 He was named Player of the Week by the league for his performance against Calgary.
 Cato was one of three players chosen as Player of the Month for July in the CFL.
 Cato played in 12 games in 2015 for the Alouettes, completing 174 out of 215 pass attempts (80%) with 9 touchdowns and 9 interceptions.

 Cato began the 2016 season as the number two quarterback on the depth chart behind veteran Kevin Glenn.
 Through the first half of the season the Alouettes only won 3 games, which prompted head coach Jim Popp to declare Cato as the starting quarterback for their Week 12 matchup against the BC Lions.
 In his first practice as the starting QB Cato and wide receiver Duron Carter got into a heated argument.
 A little over a week later Cato once again got into a heated argument at practice with Carter, this time also involving wide receiver Kenny Stafford.
 He was released by the Alouettes on February 6, 2017.